muthusundar48/Layoffs-in-jobs-analysis---EDA/README.md

 - **Dataset Name:** `cleaned_layoffs.csv`
 - **Source:** [Kaggle]
 - **Size:** [1996*9]
 - **Description:** [Here we discuss about the EDA on layoffs in companies and find the patterns and numbers]
+- `queries_eda.md` → SQL queries used for cleaning

 ## 🔎 Key Questions Answered in this EDA
 ✔️ What are the **top companies laid off their employees**?